LMondd/eda_BookSalesAnalysis/README.md

-📚 Book Sales Analysis - Exploratory Data Analysis (EDA) This project provides an in-depth exploratory data analysis (EDA) of a book sales dataset, highlighting patterns in publishing trends, pricing, genre distribution, and user engagement.
+## 📚 Book Sales Analysis - Exploratory Data Analysis (EDA)
+This project provides an in-depth exploratory data analysis (EDA) of a book sales dataset, highlighting patterns in publishing trends, pricing, genre distribution, and user engagement.

-🔍 Project Overview
-The goal of this analysis is to understand:

-Trends in publishing years

-Sales performance across genres

-Relationship between pricing and units sold

-Reader engagement via rating counts

-📊 Key Insights
+## 📊 Key Insights
-Publishing Trend: Most books were published after 1980, with a significant increase post-2000.
+- Publishing Trend: Most books were published after 1980, with a significant increase post-2000.

-Genre Dominance: Genre fiction dominates the dataset, indicating popularity and market preference.
+- Genre Dominance: Genre fiction dominates the dataset, indicating popularity and market preference.

-User Engagement: Books under genre fiction also show the highest rating count median and many high outliers.
+- User Engagement: Books under genre fiction also show the highest rating count median and many high outliers.

-Sales vs Price: No strong correlation between sale price and units sold; books priced under $15 tend to sell in clusters (either low or high volume).
+- Sales vs Price: No strong correlation between sale price and units sold; books priced under $15 tend to sell in clusters (either low or high volume).

-📁 Notebook
+## 📁 Notebook
 The analysis was performed in a Jupyter Notebook and includes:

-Data cleaning and preprocessing
+- Data cleaning and preprocessing

-Visualizations (box plots, scatter plots)
+- Visualizations (box plots, scatter plots)

-Descriptive statistics and trends
+- Descriptive statistics and trends

-🛠️ Technologies Used
+## 🛠️ Technologies Used
-Python
+- Python

-Pandas
+- Pandas

-Matplotlib / Seaborn
+- Matplotlib / Seaborn

-Jupyter Notebook
+- Jupyter Notebook